NetworkRADIUS/automatic-eap/README.md

 # Automatic EAP

-This repo provides a set of script and [Docker Containers](https://www.docker.com/resources/what-container) as a proof-of-concept to validate all the RFC [EAP Usability](https://datatracker.ietf.org/doc/draft-dekok-emu-eap-usability/) purpose.
+This repository provides a set of script and [Docker Containers](https://www.docker.com/resources/what-container) as a "proof-of-concept" which demonstrates the methods proposed in the [EAP Usability](https://datatracker.ietf.org/doc/draft-dekok-emu-eap-usability/) document.

 ## Brief

 The current containers are expected to running all services inside the same server using a single IP address.
-If you want to run separately, we are assuming that you know what you're doing.
+If you want to run then on separate addresses, please root through the code to change it. :)

-## Build the Server
+## Building the Server

 1. Copy the repo.